Right to Information

 - All photocopies of enclosures mentioned in the appeal should be self-attested by the applicant under the word ‘Attested’ and full signature.

-- Retain one set of appeal and postal receipt and AD receipt.
+- Retain one set of appeals and postal receipts and AD receipts.
 You can deliver personally also, but mailing by registered ad/speed post is preferable.
 Couriers should be avoided.

 - FAA has to decide on the appeal within 30 days from the date of receipt of the first appeal.
 S/He can take a further 15 days (total 45 days), provided s/he gives the reasons for the delay in writing.
 The FAA can offer either a “spoken” order or a written order.